Tuscan-blue/briefkasten/README.md

 There is a companion browser extension in the works which you can use to add websites to your vault while browsing the web.
 It can be found at [`ndom91/briefkasten-extension`](https://github.com/ndom91/briefkasten-extension) and in the [Chrome Extension Store](https://chrome.google.com/webstore/detail/briefkasten-bookmarks/aighkhofochfjejmhjfkgjfpkpgmjlnd).
 More details in that repository.

-### 🧑‍🏭 Screenshot Job

-There is also a background job to fill in bookmarks which do not have a valid image.
-It can be found in the [`ndom91/briefkasten-scrape`](https://github.com/ndom91/briefkasten-scrape) repository.
-This job runs every 2 hours in a Github Action and processes 10 bookmarks at a time.

 ## 👷 Contributing